sudhan-04/DummyCSharp/README.md

 ## TASK-4
 - The key takeaways and understanding about memory management in C# are documented in the `Memory Optimization` Markdown file.
 - The challenges faced and the approaches taken to resolve them are also included.
-- Justification for the approach performed is expained in the markdown file.
+- Justification for the approach performed is explained in the markdown file.